Make the Call to Make Things Better

 Firefighters and EMS personnel face many unique challenges that can have a significant impact on their behavioral health.
 To ensure these individuals and their families have access to the help they need, the NVFC teamed up with American Addiction Centers (AAC) to create a free, confidential helpline available 24 hours a day, 7 days a week.

 The Fire/EMS Helpline can serve as an individual resource, or departments can offer it as an Employee Assistance Program for their members.
 The key difference of the Fire/EMS Helpline is that it was created for first responders by members of the fire service.
-This program is specifically designed to meet the unique needs of firefighters, EMTs, rescue personnel, and their families.

 First responders and their families can call the Fire/EMS Helpline any time day or night to seek help for a variety of behavioral health issues.
 These may include alcohol or drug addiction, depression, suicide prevention, stress or anxiety, critical incidents, PTSD, stress caused by financial management issues or legal problems, relationship issues, work-related concerns, or psychological issues.